After a career of cracking cold cases, investigator Paul Holes opens up

 "In hindsight, this was foolish from an officer safety standpoint," Hole says.
 "Fortunately I didn't go up to the door."

 Holes didn't confront DeAngelo that day, but law enforcement officers eventually did make an arrest.
-In 2020, DeAngelo plead guilty to more than a dozen murders.
+In 2020, DeAngelo pleaded guilty to more than a dozen murders.

 In a new memoir, Unmasked, Holes writes about his decades-long search for the Golden State Killer, as well as his investigative work on other cold cases.
 He also reflects on the emotional toll of obsessing over gruesome crime scenes and talking with survivors of horrific crimes and relatives of those who have been killed.